Introducing Robbie Mullens - a 24 year old supermarket employee.

 "Okay Robbie.
 Page me again if you need me."

 At 2:30 Lisa Loveland arrived.
 She was another Assistant Customer Service Manager.
-She was in her mid thirties and had long curly brown hair.
+She was in her mid thirties and had short curly brown hair.

 "Lisa, we are short staffed and busy.
 I'm here for another hour and Ryan is here til Five.
 I've had him on register but he needs his lunch break."